 The workshop is free of charge and will take place on 24-25 November.
 The event will be led by a qualified TOK teacher with vast experience in this matter.
 The purpose of the workshop is to teach you how to craft clear, focused, and compelling essays.

 Center for Creative Writing

 If you are looking for ways to boost your skills, this resource should definitely be bookmarked.
-Center for Creative Writing is an online community that offers a variety of online courses, workshops, one-on-one guidance lessons, virtual retreats, and generative writing sessions.
+Center for Creative Writing is an online community that offers a variety of online courses, workshops, one-on-one guidance lessons, virtual retreats, and generative narrative essay writing sessions.

 The biggest benefit of this resource is that it is very versatile.
 In their events, they cover a variety of genres from essays to poetry.
 And the second big advantage is that all these events take place regularly and all year round.
 So, if you keep a lookout on this website, you will definitely find something that suits your needs.

 It wouldn’t be fair to say that essays are the most challenging type of assignment.
 No, there are also papers that are much more complex, tedious, and type-consuming.
 One of such is an MA dissertation.

 Just like it is in the case of essays, finding the right narrative essay topic, planning, and handling an MA dissertation is hard.
 But, this workshop can help you get through it at ease.
 The workshop is provided by the Academic Writing Centre, Technological University Dublin and it discusses all the peculiarities of an MA dissertation.